22 May 2016

 So here's my top 10 list for "Why I love EDpuzzle":

 1. You can know if a student actually watched the video or not.
-From the teacher dashboard, you can see who has watched it and who has not.
+From the teacher dashboard, you can see who has watched it and who has not.2.
+You can get an idea of what each student took away from the video before seeing the students the next day.
+From the teacher dashboard you can see how the students did on the quiz that you gave them while watching the video.

 3. You can get an idea of how much the class learned from watching the video.
 From the teacher dashboard you can see overall class data from the quiz.
 If only 10% of your class got question #3 correct, you know where to start remediating the next day.